major-lab/mirbooking/README.md

  2. create some sequence objects with `mirbooking_target_new` and `mirbooking_mirna_new`
  3. setup quantities via `mirbooking_broker_set_sequence_quantity`
  4. call `mirbooking_broker_evaluate` and `mirbooking_broker_step` repeatedly
-    to perform a full hybridization
+    to perform a full hybridization or numerical integration
  5. retrieve and inspect the microtargetome with `mirbooking_broker_get_target_sites`

-For a more detailed usage and code example, the [program source](https://github.com/major-lab/mirbooking/blob/master/bin/mirbooking.c) is very explicit as it perform a full session and fully output the target sites.
+For a more detailed usage and code example, the main program source in `bin/mirbooking.c` is very explicit as it perform a full session and fully output the target sites.